Pink Sheets

 Tiers of the OTC Market

-The OTC market is divided into three tiers based on disclosure quality.
+The OTC market is divided into three tiers based on disclosure quality and regulatory oversight.

 | Tier | Name | Description | Risk Level |